Gimme Gimme (Inna song)

 "Gimme Gimme" is a song recorded by Romanian singer Inna for her fifth studio album, Nirvana.
 It was made available for digital consumption as the record's first single on 1 February 2017 through Roton and Global Records.
 The recording was written by Inna, Breyan Isaac and Elena Luminița Vasile, along with its producers Sebastian Barac, Marcel Botezan and David Ciente.
-A pop song with Bollywood, Indian and Gyspy influences, "Gimme Gimme" features "simple but meaningful" romantic lyrics.
+An up-tempo dance-pop song with Bollywood, Indian and Gyspy influences, "Gimme Gimme" features "simple but meaningful" romantic lyrics.

 An accompanying music video for "Gimme Gimme" was shot by Edward Aninaru in October 2016 in San Miguel de Allende, Mexico, and was uploaded onto Inna's YouTube channel simultaneously with the single's release.
 During the filming sessions, the singer was accompanied by a Romanian and South American team, and both John Perez and Khaled Mokhtar served as directors of photography.
 The clip portrays Inna exploring the city and ends with her appearance at a party at night.
 Music critics were positive towards the recording, calling it summery and noting its club-oriented style.
-Commercially, it reached the top 20 in Romania, Turkey and the French, Polish and British club charts.
+Commercially, it reached the top 20 in Romania, Turkey and the French, Polish and British dance club charts.